TD22057/insteon-mqtt/README.md

 Home Assistant and make it easier and more understandable to add new features and devices.

+## Latest Update

+- 11/26/2017: Refactored all the message handlers to move as much code as possible into the handlers - this keeps as much of the low level message manipulation in the handlers and away from the device classes.

+- 11/26/2017: First cut at bi-directional link manipulation.
+Adding a ctrl/resp link on device auto adds the opposite on the other device.
+  This greatly simplifies device set up and will allow device classes to "register themselves" and configure all the correct links when first seen or on discovery.
+Still a lot of work left to do on this.

 ## Current Status

 This is currently under active development.
 Code and API's are